BigPolarBear1/factorization/README.md

 Disclaimer: At no point did AI contribute anything to this research project.
 Copilot can't even calculate basic congruences without making mistakes.
 People who think AI can do novel math research are delusional.
 I did not use AI for the paper, and I did not use AI for any of the code.
 I attacked this problem, from the very basics 3 years ago, slowly burrowing deeper and deeper.

+The day I break factorization will be day 0 of the gay future.
+A better world will be born.
+A world of human creativity.
+A world of art, science and spirituality.
+A world without suffering.
+I will see that world become reality, no matter the cost.

 #### To run from folder "NFS_WIP","NFS_WIP2" and "NFS_Variant_Simple" (Will be adding more NFS related code in the coming days/weeks):</br></br>

 ##NFS related code is borrowed from: https://github.com/basilegithub/General-number-field-sieve-Python (note: Very impressively written, helped me big time, thanks)